 In 2020 we were interested in a new generation of industrial robots that feature advanced capabilities to sense, move, collaborate, and even ‘learn’.
 We designed a multi-sited sensory ethnography to explore if and how the emergence of these robots affected the social and sensory dynamics of tactile labour across industry.

-Our method privileged participation in touching and being touched, guided by a notion of becoming a tactile apprentice [you can read more here or here].
+Our method privileged participation in touching and being touched, guided by a notion of becoming a tactile apprentice [you can read more here or here, or listen to our podcast here].
 This involved working alongside workers and robots, where possible.

 Routes to sociosensorial knowledge through ethnographic participation led to important insights in this study.
 In other InTouch case studies we have utilised collaborative approaches to explore digital touch with Human-Robot Interaction researchers, artists, and technology users/designers.
 I’m aiming to extend these participatory and collaborative methodologies to my new project.
 ‘The body’ will, however, replace touch as the central unit of analysis as I become immersed in three contrasting sociotechnical contexts, which I’ll introduce shortly this post.